-In coordination with SJRRC, and as an expansion of the Valley Rail Program, SJJPA is planning for having some intercity service utilize the Altamont Corridor (see Figure 5.1) to bring additional connectivity for the HSR EOS to Northern San

-Joaquin Valley and Bay Area markets (Southern Alameda County the Silicon Valley).
+In coordination with SJRRC, and as an expansion of the Valley Rail Program, SJJPA is planning for having some intercity service utilize the Altamont Corridor (see Figure 5.1) to bring additional connectivity for the HSR EOS to Northern San Joaquin Valley and Bay Area markets (Southern Alameda County the Silicon Valley).
 Two intercity round-trips are being planned between Merced and a new Tri-City Hub Station at Union City/BART that would utilize the Altamont Corridor between the Northern San Joaquin Valley and the Bay Area.
 Having intercity service along the Altamont Corridor has been a long-time service expansion goal of the SJJPA.
-SJRRC has been partnering with MTC and Caltrans on planning for the connection to Union City/BART, which will be included in the 2023 State Rail Plan as a mid-term project.
+SJRRC partnered with MTC and Caltrans on planning for the connection to Union City/BART, which is included in the Draft 2023 State Rail Plan as a mid-term project.
+The environmental review process for the extension to Union City is expected to begin in mid-2024 with \$3 million in funding provided by Alameda County Transportation Commission.
+SJRRC will be the lead agency for CEQA.
 In addition, SJJPA is coordinating with SJRRC, Caltrans District 10, San Joaquin COG, and the Tri-Valley - San Joaquin Valley Regional Rail Authority (Valley Link) on the potential for a new shared-use passenger infrastructure in the Altamont Corridor.
 SJJPA and SJRRC will also seek opportunities for private sector funding in the development of a substantially improved Altamont Corridor alignment.